 Al's Way Walking Path

-You can also take a stroll on the community walking path Al's Way which follows the old Chicago North Western Railroad Right of Way.
+You can also take a stroll on the community walking path, Al's Way, which follows the old Chicago North Western Railroad Right of Way.
 It was named after the Glenrock High School coach, Al Finch.
-Along this lovely pathway you will cross a bridge and follow along the river.
-There are benches were you can rest and plenty to see along the route including the Chicago North Western Railroad Trestle built in 1911 by the American Bridge Company of New York and a petrified wood arrangement donated by the Honadel family.
+This lovely pathway crosses a bridge and follows the river.
+There are benches where you can rest and there is plenty to see along the route, including the Chicago North Western Railroad Trestle built in 1911 by the American Bridge Company of New York, and a petrified wood arrangement donated by the Honadel family.

 1911 train bridge that serves as the entryway to the community park.
 Need a break from the car?
 Take a stroll down the community pathway, built along the former route of the CB&Q railroad.